sadkowsk/native-lands-locator/README.md

 - Opportunity: NatLLo helps users explore the potential relationships of their resources—from online content to personal work—with native and indigenous lands

 ### 1-B. Domain Context
+This custom GPT operates at the intersection of geographic information, indigenous studies, and natural language processing.

 - Definitions: native/indigenous peoples and lands

 ### 1-C. Possibilities